 Fortescue’s railway was the first large-scale railway development undertaken in the Pilbara in more than 40 years.
 The company’s rail infrastructure consists of 620 kilometres of track.
 Its rail network is the fastest and heaviest haul line in the world with a 40 tonne axle load capacity.

-By the end of 2013 Fortescue will be operating 13 trains a day, each carrying 32,880 tonnes of iron ore.
-Its rail fleet will compromise 45 locomotives, 3,244 ore wagons, 30 fuel tanker wagons, 37 ballast wagons, 10 side dump cars, 19 rail carrying cars and eight compressor cars.
+Fortescue operates up to 14 trains a day, each carrying 32,880 tonnes of iron ore.
+Its rail fleet compromises 45 locomotives, 3,244 ore wagons, 30 fuel tanker wagons, 37 ballast wagons, 10 side dump cars, 19 rail carrying cars and eight compressor cars.

 Located 15km inland from Port Hedland are the Thomas Yard and Kanyirri Yard service hubs for Fortescue’s rail operations.
 Named after former Port and Rail Expansion Project Director Peter Thomas, Thomas Yard houses Fortescue’s rail support centre and rail maintenance including locomotive and ore car maintenance workshops.